whaatt/Sink/README.md

 To compute a shift context, we simply iterate over the update history, between the version number in the update being processed and the current version number.
-For each intervening update, we store where it deleted and inserted rows (note that we can model a move as a deletion and an insertion), if it did so.
+For each intervening update, we store where it deleted and inserted rows (note that we can model a move as a deletion and an insertion).

-Then, to transform the indices in the update being processed, we increment and decrement iteratively for each intervening update (based on whether the intervening update could have affected the index in question).
+Then, to transform an index in the update being processed, we increment and decrement it iteratively for each intervening update (based on whether the intervening update could have affected the index in question).
 Once the update is applied, we store its transformed indices in the update history.